OpenDive/suibotics_core/suibotics_did/README.md

 ## Events

-The system emits events for all major operations:
+The system emits comprehensive events for all major operations with detailed change tracking:

+### DID Events
 - `DIDRegistered`: When a new DID is registered
 - `KeyAdded`: When a key is added to a DID
 - `KeyRevoked`: When a key is revoked
 - `ServiceAdded`: When a service endpoint is added
+- `ServiceUpdated`: When a service endpoint is updated (with old/new values)
+- `ServiceRemoved`: When a service endpoint is removed

+### Credential Events
 - `CredentialIssued`: When a credential is issued
 - `CredentialRevoked`: When a credential is revoked